exercism/ruby/docs/TESTS.md

 using the `skip` method.
 Delete or comment the next `skip` as you get each test passing.

+## Understanding Skips

+The `skip` method instructs the test suite to not run a test.
+This is commonly used to avoid running tests of unimplemented functionality, so you can focus on the part you are currently working on.

+The test run summary will list the number of skipped tests.
+You should disable all of the skips before completing an exercise.

 ## Customizing Test Reporting

 If you want color, execute the tests with: